14 Winter Team Building Activities to Boost Employee Morale

 9. Sing Karaoke

-Let out your inner diva with a good, old-fashion karaoke event!
-This activity can help employees let off some steam, while having a ton of fun.
+Let out your inner diva with a good old-fashioned karaoke event!
+This activity can help employees let off some steam while having a ton of fun in the process.

 Ask your team to form groups and sing together to make it a more collaborative experience.
 Or, better yet, partner people up yourself to arrange unexpected duets and encourage bonding between people who may not work together that often.